latitudegames/Scripting/README.md

 ### Shared Library
 Prepended to the start of the other three scripts before execution so that you can share code between all three.

+**NOTE: To share variables throughout the adventure or across modifier scripts, you should use the [State](https://github.com/latitudegames/Scripting#state) variable.
+This will not share variable values between modifiers.**

 ### Input Modifier
 Called each time the player gives an input and has the opportunity to modify that input.
 When inside of an Input Modifier,